L5 / IC4 · 5–8 years

 Compensation benchmark

 Median compensation for Senior SWE at major US tech companies, headline numbers in USD.
-London / Berlin / Singapore typically pay 30–50% less in base terms; equity ratios vary by company stage.
+Pay in markets like London, Berlin and Singapore tends to be meaningfully lower in base terms, and equity ratios vary by company stage.

 FAANG L5 total comp at 50th percentile typically $300–400k.
 London Senior SWE median ~£80–105k base.
 Pre-IPO unicorns often equity-heavy with similar TC if exit happens.